Au Pairs: The Pros and Cons of Hiring One For Your Family

 He adds that the collusion between the sponsor agencies led many host families to unwittingly short their au pair’s wages.

 “There are many stories of families who are seriously mistreating au pairs, but there are also families who are acting in good faith and are doing what their sponsor agencies tell them to do and think that they’re complying with the law and that they’re treating their au pair well,” Seligman says.

-The nature of the system, per Seligman, often obscures the employer-employee relationship between families and au pairs.
+The nature of the system, per Seligman, often obscures the employer-employee relationship.
 “I think that some families are led to believe that this isn’t really isn’t a work program, that this is merely a cultural exchange and that this person becomes a member of your family,” he says.

-It’s crucial for families to understand the agreement.
+It’s extremely important for families to understand the agreement.
 For Seligman, the confusion over whether an au pair is an employee or temporary family member creates a dangerous situation for both families and the au pairs.

 “I think the one key point is to recognize that this is a work program and that you’re bringing someone into your home to work for you to be your employee, as a childcare worker,” he says.
 “And just like any other employee, these workers are allowed to negotiate for higher wages or for better treatment.”